 The curating of large city and other events continues to demand our attention: after all, METX systems and productions are being used on a large scale.
 Mega-orchestras will be performing on the Zinneke Parade, a collaboration with Fabrizio Cassol on the First Night of the Klarafestival, a theatrical verse from ‘in C’ (Terry Riley) for ‘1000 years of St Guido’ and an Oxfamafare on the Gentse Feesten.

 We can without any hesitation state that the artistic level is high, that the collaborations are strong and that the team is tight.
 The productions are original and are on the big stages and the better festivals, but at the same time they are prominently present at neighborhood parties, social-artistic events, etc.

-From 2016, Mâäk and MetX are one.
+In 2016, Mâäk and MetX became one organsation.
 Mâäk has of course a separate history:

 What once started as an urban legend under the slogan “MÂÄK”, grew into a jazz collective with various branches and links that now reach all over Europe and even to a large part of Africa.

 Twenty years ago, trumpeter Laurent Blondiau (° 1968) gathered a number of musicians around him to work out his vision and ideas about jazz.
 Immediately his favorite exclamation “MÂÄK” was transformed into the group name Mâäk’s Spirit.
 Tenor saxophonist Jeroen Van Herzeele was there from the very beginning and remained a fixed value to date.